cncf/tag-security/assessments/projects/thanos/self-assessment.md

 * Store Gateway: Act as gateways to block data stored in object storage.
 * Rule/Ruler: Evaluate recording and alerting rules against data in Thanos.
 * Metric Sources: Components that produce or collect metric data, such as Prometheus, Sidecar and Ruler.
 * Users: Individuals or organizations utilizing Thanos for their metrics storage and querying needs.
-These can be individuals running direct queries on Thanos or other PromQL compatible tools for visualisation of the metrics provided by Thanos.
+These can be individuals running direct queries on Thanos or other PromQL compatible tools for visualization of the metrics provided by Thanos.
 * Sidecar: Deployed along with Prometheus to fetch its metrics.
 * Receive: Deployed as a separate component which can receive metrics from Prometheus.
 * Compactor: The thanos compact command applies the compaction procedure of the Prometheus 2.0 storage engine to block data stored in object storage and is also responsible for downsampling of data.